BRINGING ARTISTS TOGETHER

 Cottagers and Indians (February 2024)

 By Drew Hayden Taylor.
 Directed by Samantha Wilson.
-Featuring James Dallas Smith and Martha Irving.
+Featuring James Dallas Smith & Martha Irving.

 The heart-warming and humorous story, written by Drew Hayden Taylor, inspired by real events around the area of Pigeon Lake, Ontario.
 This conflict was coined the “Wild Rice Wars” by local media.